rsalmei/alive-progress/README.md

 - This whole project was implemented in functional style;
 - It uses extensively (and very creatively) Python _Closures_ and _Generators_, e.g. all [spinners](https://github.com/rsalmei/alive-progress/blob/main/alive_progress/animations/spinners.py#L10) are made with cool _Generator Expressions_!
 Besides it, there are other cool examples like the [exhibit](https://github.com/rsalmei/alive-progress/blob/main/alive_progress/styles/exhibit.py#L42) module, and the core [spinner player](https://github.com/rsalmei/alive-progress/blob/main/alive_progress/animations/utils.py#L10-L17)/[spinner runner](https://github.com/rsalmei/alive-progress/blob/main/alive_progress/animations/spinner_compiler.py#L233) generators; 😜
 - Until 2.0, `alive-progress` hadn't had any dependency.
 Now it has two: one is [about-time](https://github.com/rsalmei/about-time) (another interesting project of mine, if I say so myself), which is used to track the time it takes for the spinner compilation, and to generate its human-friendly renditions.
-The other is [grapheme](https://github.com/alvinlindstam/grapheme), to detect grapheme cluster breaks (I've opened an [issue](https://github.com/alvinlindstam/grapheme/issues/13) there asking about the future and correctness of it, and the author guarantees he intends to update the project on every new Unicode version);
+The other is [graphemeu](https://github.com/timendum/grapheme), to detect grapheme cluster breaks (updated from [grapheme](https://github.com/alvinlindstam/grapheme) which is unmaintained—this new one has updated the project with newer Unicode versions and is actively maintained);
 - Also, until 2.0, `alive-progress` hadn't had a single Python class!
 Now it has a few tiny ones for very specific reasons (change callables, iterator adapters, and some descriptors for the `alive_bar` widgets).
 - Everything else is either a function or a closure, which generate other closures internally with some state on the parent context.
 I've used them to create spinner factories, bar factories, the global configuration, the system hooks, the spinner compiler (which is also a big _Function Decorator_), etc.!
 Even `alive_bar` itself is just a function!
 Although, to be fair, it is "just" a function where I dynamically plug several closures from within into itself (remember that Python functions have a `__dict__` just like classes do 😝).